evaEko/knife_whetting_level/docs/HOW_TO_FIRMWARE.md

 Edit [`src/config.py`](../src/config.py) to set your pin assignments, angle deviation threshold, display smoothing, and default angle format before flashing.
 The file is commented — each setting explains itself.

+You can also edit [`src/angles.csv`](../src/angles.csv) before flashing if you want to ship a default preset list in the firmware image.

 ### Connecting the MCU

 Plug in the device and find the assigned serial port: